akshala/Assembler/README.md

 # Assembler
 Accumulator Architecture Based Assembler

-We have implemented a two pass assembler.
+We have implemented a two pass assembler for a 12 bit accumulator architechture.
 Java programming language has been used for writing the code of the assembler.
 The input would be a txt file which contains the assembly code.
 The output is a txt file which contains the object code(machine code).

  ### Basic Tables used
  #### 1. Symbol Table